Letter To The Forest Service

 Dear Mt.
 Hood National Forest Service,

-I know this forest provides my family’s drinking water, water to irrigate farms and orchards, and habitat for many threatened and endangered aquatic species.
-People travel from across the world to experience back country recreation, historical sites, salmon runs, mushroom hunting and much more.
+I know this forest provides my family’s drinking water, irrigation water for farms and orchards, and habitat for many threatened and endangered aquatic species.
+People travel from across the world to experience backcountry recreation, historical sites, bountiful wildlife, native flora, and much more.
 Local residents fish, hunt, and gather food, medicines, and other resources to support local families.
 I believe that we all benefit when watersheds and ecosystems are intact and undisturbed.

 I also recognize that the impacts of climate change will cause great stress to Mt.
 Hood’s ecosystem.
 Commercial logging is the largest source of carbon emissions in the state of Oregon and damages ecosystem resilience and biodiversity, reducing the capacity of the forest to sequester carbon.

-Permanent protections for drinking water sources and prohibition of commercial logging in all watersheds that provide municipal water.
+Permanent protections for all drinking water sources and prohibition of commercial logging in all watersheds that provide municipal water.

-Improved recreation infrastructure, education, and accessibility.
-Protections for sensitive ecosystems that would be negatively impacted by heavy recreation.
+Increased protections for sensitive ecosystems that would be negatively impacted by heavy recreation.